-- There are 280 cities, 253 villages, and 1,240 townships (CVTs) in Michigan, along with 83 counties. - There are 16 cities and 11 villages that span across county lines and therefore have population and/or taxable value in more than one county. - Article IX, section 30 of the State Constitution requires that 48.97% of state spending from state sources be paid to local units of government, and state revenue sharing payments represent the largest unrestricted portion of that requirement. - State Revenue Sharing payments have traditionally been comprised of two components: - Constitutional Revenue Sharing payments, which are distributed to cities, villages, and townships on a per capita basis. - Statutory Revenue Sharing payments, which have generally been distributed to all CVTs and counties, although various changes over the past decade have significantly reduced the number of eligible local units.
+- There are 280 cities, 253 villages, and 1,240 townships (CVTs) in Michigan, along with 83 counties. - Seventeen cities and 11 villages span across county lines and therefore have population and/or taxable value in more than one county. - Article IX, section 30 of the State Constitution requires that 48.97% of state spending from state sources be paid to local units of government, and state revenue sharing payments represent the largest unrestricted portion of that requirement for CVTs and counties. - State Revenue Sharing payments have traditionally been comprised of two components: - Constitutional Revenue Sharing payments, which are distributed to cities, villages, and townships on a per capita basis. - Statutory Revenue Sharing payments, which have generally been distributed to all CVTs and counties, although various changes beginning in 2003 have significantly reduced the number of eligible local units.